C++ API

 bool write(UExecStreams stream, uexecstring& buffer, size_t size, size_t& bytesWritten) noexcept;

-The first 2 functions simply write to the Child process' STDERR or STDOUT.
+The first 2 functions simply write to the child process' STDERR or STDOUT.
 The 3rd function writes to the child's STDIN.
-To function you must have initialized
+For these to function, you must have initialised the runner with the needed pipes.

 C API